Forensic Psychiatry Fellowship

-DHSS - DPC offers experiences in assessing and treating criminal defendants and working with correctional personnel in a State Hospital setting.
-The program is directed by Clarence Watson, M.D, J.D. a Board Certified Forensic Psychiatrist and an Attorney.
-The Fellow will under supervision assess defendants for competency, criminal responsibility, and recommendations for treatment.
-All training and clinical experiences will be under the direct supervision of Clarence Watson, MD, JD, Director of Forensic Psychiatry at DPC where fellows receive similar training and didactics as they do at AKFC.
+DHSS - DPC offers experiences in assessing and treating criminal defendants and working with correctional personnel in a state forensic hospital setting.
+The program is directed by Mustafa Mufti, M.D., Clinical Director of Forensic Psychiatry Services at DPC where fellows receive similar training and didactics as they do at AKFC.

 Court Mental Health Clinic of the First Judicial District of Pennsylvania Court of Common Pleas (CMHC)

 The Court Mental Health Clinic provides specific clinical opportunities in: assessment of competency to stand trial, criminal responsibility, amnesia, testamentary capacity, and civil competency; assessment of dangerousness; ethical, administrative, and legal issues in forensic psychiatry; jurisdiction; confession; competence to stand trial; competence to enter a plea; testimonial capacity; voluntariness of confessions; insanity defense(s); diminished capacity; evaluations in aid of sentencing; and safe release of persons acquitted by reason of insanity.
 The fellows will be supervised by Robert Stanton, MD, Medical Director, Philadelphia Mental Health Court Clinic.

 Defender Association of Philadelphia – Juvenile Justice Unit

 Forensic Consultation and Assessment of Juvenile Defendants